contoso1media/integrations/docs/EMP001_PeopleHR_to_xDM.md

     - Check file is not empty
     - Check file format
     - Evaluate number of records (not < 90 % of previous integration)
 - Comments: these integration processes all records.
 Ideally only changed records should be transferred to MDM.

-- Etc…
+{technical diagram here}